KeJ123/Customer-Shopping-Behavior-Analysis/README.md

 ## 📌 Overview

 This project analyzes **3,900 purchase records across multiple product categories** to identify customer behavior patterns and generate actionable business insights.
-The workflow covers data preparation and exploratory analysis in Python, business analysis using SQL Server, and interactive visualization through Power BI.
+The workflow covers data preparation and exploratory analysis in Python, business analysis using SQL Server, and interactive visualization through Tableau.

 The main objective is to understand how customer demographics, purchasing behavior, discounts, product categories, subscriptions, and other factors influence sales and customer engagement.